ska-telescope/ska-pst-lmc/docs/src/api/tango.rst

 Admin mode values
 ^^^^^^^^^^^^^^^^^

-The admin mode represents the intent with which the subarray will be used.
-Some admin mode values are not applicable to the subarray, but they are part of the control system model so they are listed here for completeness.
+The admin mode represents the intent with which the PST will be used.
+Some admin mode values are not applicable to PST, but they are part of the control system model so they are listed here for completeness.

 =============== ===========
 adminMode       Description
 =============== ===========
-ONLINE (0)      Subarray can be used for normal operations
+ONLINE (0)      PST can be used for normal operations
 --------------- -----------
-OFFLINE (1)     Subarray should not be monitored or controlled by the control system
+OFFLINE (1)     PST should not be monitored or controlled by the control system
 --------------- -----------
-MAINTENANCE (2) Subarray can be used for maintenance purposes only
+MAINTENANCE (2) PST can be used for maintenance purposes only
 --------------- -----------
-NOT_FITTED (3)  Subarray is not fitted and therefore cannot be used (not applicable)
+NOT_FITTED (3)  PST is not fitted and therefore cannot be used (not applicable)
 --------------- -----------
-RESERVED (4)    Subarray is reserved for redundancy purposes (not applicable)
+RESERVED (4)    PST is reserved for redundancy purposes (not applicable)
 =============== ===========

 .. _obs_state: